 Docent in University of Helsinki, Finland (Public health) 2013, PhD in University of Jyväskylä, Finland (Exercise medicine) 2006, MSc in University of Jyväskylä, Finland (physiotherapy and teacher of health science) 1998, Physical therapist in Lappeenrannan terveydenhuolto-oppilaitos, Finland 1992.

 I did my post doc period in 2006-2012 both in Karolinska Institutet and in University of Eastern Finland (Kuopio) in collaboration with University of Helsinki.
 During the postdoc period, I was the head of the research project for risk factors of disability pensions due to musculoskeletal diagnoses.
 Beyond my own project, I have been involved in other projects for investigating sickness absence and disability pensions since the beginning of my post doc period including some future plans for Nordic collaboration.
-Since 2013, I have worked as a specialized research scientist in FIOH and been involved in various research projects for investigating working hours mainly in shift work.
+From January 2013 to October 2016 , I have worked as a specialized research scientist and from November 2016 as a senior researcher in FIOH and been involved in various research projects for investigating working hours mainly in shift work.
 Throughout my scientific career, I have had the privilege of working with large epidemiological population-based datasets, hence gaining strong experience on data management, statistical analyses and scientific reporting.
 In addition, I'm interested in modern working hours, flexibility and boundaryless work.

 I have done my share of teaching in ergonomics, both lecturing and being supervisor for tens of bachelor and master theses of ergonomics in the University of Kuopio (currently University of Eastern Finland, Kuopio campus).
 I've also been involved in the development of web-based teaching and written an article about internet course: Ropponen A. Experiences of learning and satisfaction with teaching of basic courses of ergonomics over Internet - the Ergonetti program.
 Education and Information Technologies.
 2009; 14: 81-88.